Updated:

 Ultimately, if your current work machine or daily tablet is on its absolute last legs and you cannot afford to put off an upgrade, you’re going to have to swallow your pride and pay the newly inflated prices.

-The hardware itself remains unmatched in terms of raw efficiency and battery execution, but the entry barrier to the ecosystem is now significantly higher.
+The hardware itself remains unmatched in terms of raw efficiency and battery performance, but the barrier to entry for the ecosystem is now significantly higher.
 However, if you can afford to hold off, your best bet is to sit tight and wait for the global supply chain to (hopefully) stabilise later in the year.
 Paying an AUD$300 to AUD$1,000 premium for an Apple device simply because the tech industry can’t sort out its memory chip allocations is a tough pill to swallow.

 Comments